 Don’t forget to take guns from your horse

 Your horse also acts as an extra satchel.
 Your guns, specifically rifles and shotguns, are often stowed on your horse.
 Don’t forget to retrieve the guns you want before dismounting.
 It doesn’t happen automatically.
 What’s great about RDR2 is that you can grab your items from your horse without having to get on.
 Simply activate the item wheel while standing next to the horse to retrieve your belongings.

 Dress appropriately and bring a spare outfit

-There are myriads of spiffy outfits.
-Any and all of them look good on Arthur but remember to dress for the elements.
+There is a myriad of spiffy outfits.
+Any and all of them look good on Arthur, but remember to dress for the elements.
 Each outfit is graded for either cold, average, or hot temperatures.
 You’ll know if you’re wearing an outfit that negatively affects Arthur’s stats from an on-screen prompt.
 That said, it helps to bring spare outfits with you on the road.
 You can change outfits at camp in your tent and buy new ones at the tailor.
 While changing, you can choose to stow two outfits in your horse’s satchel.
 So you can bring one for each weather type with you.

 Plan your moves ahead in firefights

 You cannot take a lot of damage in Red Dead Redemption 2.
 In the spirit of being somewhat realistic in this regard, if you take a rash of bullets, the screen will get darker to note you’re pretty much on life support.
 One more shot and you’re dead.
 This is why you should always stay behind cover, and before you move, know where you’re headed next.
 It’s not meant to be played as a run-and-gun game.
 This is very much a cover shooter, and you should keep that in mind when in the thick of firefights if you want to succeed.